niklaskappler/MMM-vvsDeparture/README.md

 			<td>
 			    <code>number</code>
 			</td>
      		 <td>Define the lane number which should be displayed.
-With this you can hide numbers you don't wont to see.
+With this you can hide numbers you don't want to see.
       			<br><br><b>Possible values:</b> <code>String</code> / <code>Array</code> / <code>Function</code>
 				<br><b>Default value:</b> <code>undefined</code>
 			</td>